App Review Demo Account Fails: The Guideline 2.1 Fix

 Your auth service (Auth0, Firebase Auth, Cognito, Supabase, custom) saw repeated logins from an unusual geo / IP / user-agent and triggered rate limiting, geo-blocking, or “suspicious activity” auto-lock.
 The reviewer sees a 401 that looks like wrong credentials but is actually a lock.

 How to spot it: Check your auth provider’s dashboard for the demo user during the review window.
-Look for failed attempt logs from an Apple IP range (Cupertino: 17.0.0.0/8) or a China region IP if you’re being reviewed there.
+Look for failed attempt logs from an Apple IP.
+Apple owns the entire 17.0.0.0/8 block, and review traffic commonly originates there, though Apple does not publish an official review egress list and some reviews come from cloud/VPN ranges (China-region reviews can egress elsewhere).
+Match on the failed-login timestamp, not just the IP.
 If you see “account locked” or “too many attempts,” that’s it.

 2. The demo account requires 2FA or SMS / email verification